gt-cs3220-23fall/cs3220-labs/lab2/README.md

 In this part, you'll be implementing a baseline branch predictor and a branch target buffer for your RISC-V CPU.
 Here's a concise overview of the design:

-The baseline design adopts a G-share branch predictor (TODO: refer to the speicific slides page):
+The baseline design adopts a G-share branch predictor (please refer to lecture-8's slides page 54):

 1. Its branch history register (BHR) has a length of 8 bits, you will use `PC[9:2] XOR BHR` to index a Pattern History Table (PHT), which is composed of 2^8 2-bit counters for branch prediction.
 Each counter is initialized with 1 (indicating a weakly not taken).